 This is a powerful and necessary conversation for the next generation.
 As future business leaders and contributors to the workplace and economy, today’s youth must build awareness about the ESG movement and explore their role as catalysts for this change.

-This Explore Business mini-site delves into the second topic in the Wharton School’s 2021 Beyond Business Series: Redefining Corporate Governance.
-The “G” for Corporate Governance is an essential part of ESG as businesses embrace sustainability and align their purpose and mission more closely with environmental and social demands.
+This Explore Business mini-site delves into the second topic in the Wharton School’s recent Beyond Business Series: Redefining Corporate Governance.
+The “G” for Governance is an essential part of ESG as businesses embrace sustainable practices and align their purpose and mission more closely with environmental and social demands.
 Corporate governance describes the rules, practices and processes used to direct and manage a company, which is often overseen by a board of directors (refer to the Teachers Guide for more details).

 In this discussion, Erika James, Dean of the Wharton School, joins a panel of experts to address the governance piece of ESG, in particular how boards can redefine corporate governance to maximize a company’s social impact while balancing the needs of all stakeholders.
 Dean James is joined in the discussion by Mary-Hunter “Mae” McDonnell, an associate professor of management at Wharton; Luke Taylor, a Wharton associate professor of finance; and Brian Stafford (W’98), CEO of Diligent Corporation, which develops and provides software that helps boards of directors meet modern challenges, like ESG.